-Our ground black pepper is finely milled into a light powder from our whole, organic, fair trade black peppercorns.
-A perfect grind for adding to homemade rubs and pepper shakers.
+Our ground black pepper is milled as a table pepper, a perfect grind for your tabletop pepper shaker.
+This is a larger mesh size than a fine powder yet is a smaller grind than a 'cracked' peppercorn.
+Milled from our whole, organic, fair trade black peppercorns, this grind will make a great addition to homemade rubs and can be liberally sprinkled on top of salads, proteins, and vegetables for a zesty bite.
 Piper nigrum is widely used throughout the world to spice foods and beverages.
 Black pepper also serves as an ingredient in herbal preparations.

 Black pepper is one of the most commonly used spices in the world, adding warmth and zest to savory dishes.
 It has been popular in India for thousands of years and is now easy to find almost anywhere on the planet.
 It has been employed medicinally in both Ayurveda and Traditional Chinese Medicine (TCM) and more recently in herbal folk healing practices.
 Several derivatives of black pepper, such as piperine, have shown promise in supporting the health of the digestive system.

 A member of the Piperaceace family alongside long pepper (Piper longum), and kava kava (Piper methysticum), black pepper is native to southern India and Sri Lanka and widely cultivated in the tropics.
 The pepper plant is a tropical perennial vine requiring a trellis or some other support such as a tree to grow along.
 It has aromatic, green, ovate leaves that give off a strong fragrance and greenish yellow flower spikes.